SoK: Anti-Facial Recognition Technology: A Stage-Based AFR Framework

-We note a significant imbalance of AFR tools targeting different stages.
-Stage $\crc{2}$ and $\crc{5}$ have \htedit{attracted} the most number of AFR proposals, likely due to the popularity of adversarial perturbation-based research.
+There is a significant imbalance of AFR tools targeting different stages.
+Stage $\crc{2}$ and $\crc{5}$ have \htedit{attracted} the most number of AFR proposals, likely due to the popularity of adversarial perturbation research.
 We also notice that 7 out of 30 proposals assume a ``white-box'' access to \adv's FR pipeline, which is often unrealistic in practice.
 Finally, only 12 out of the 30 proposals have tested the AFR effectiveness against at least one real-world FR system.
-Overall, Table~\ref{tab:taxonomy} serves as a comprehensive summary of current AFR proposals, which we will refer to throughout the paper. }
+Overall, Table~\ref{tab:taxonomy} serves as a comprehensive summary of current AFR proposals, which we will refer to throughout the paper.

+\para{Adversarial ML and AFR.} A significant portion of AFR tools listed in Table~\ref{tab:taxonomy}, e.g., those targeting $\crcs{2a}$ and $\crc{3}-\crc{5}$, apply adversarial machine learning (AML) techniques like poisoning or evasion attacks to thwart \adv.
+Consequently, a significant portion of this paper is devoted to discussing the pros and cons of AML-based approaches to AFR.
+On the other hand, since AFR tools targeting stage $\crc{1}$ and $\crc{2b}$ are inherently non-AML based, our analysis is not limited to only AML-enabled AFR tools.
+Since each of the five FR stages represents a viable attack vector for AFR tools, our analysis covers AFR tools targeting any stage.